-Applications for the Warwick Taught Masters Scholarship Scheme are now open.
+Applications for the Warwick Taught Masters Scholarship Scheme are now closed.
+Results of the competition will be announced by Friday 27th April 2018.

 For 2018/19 entry the Warwick Taught Masters Scholarships Scheme will be awarding a maximum of 100 scholarships to support eligible postgraduate students.